mate-academy/js_style-to-object/readme.md

-# Boilerplate for JS tasks
+# Convert style string to object

 **Read the guideline before start**